Humanities and Social Science Program

 Faculty Advisor: Assistant Professor of English, Northeastern University

-From the stirring words of an inaugural poet, to protest posters, to viral memes and infographics released by the CDC, the last year alone has highlighted the power of public writing, and the way that our words and compositions can shape our social, cultural, and political environments.
+From the stirring words of an inaugural poet to protest posters, viral memes, and infographics released by the CDC, the last year alone has highlighted the power of public writing and the way that our words and compositions can shape our social, cultural, and political environments.

-In this program, students will tap into their experience and interests, as well as research and analyze others’ writing to identify what writing tools and strategies can be used to bring about change.
-Students may draw on their own experiences and involvement in social change issues.
-They may explore topics at a range of scales from a neighborhood or small online group effort to a national or international movement.
+In this program, students will draw on their experiences and interests, research and analyze others’ writing, and identify writing tools and strategies to bring about change.
+They may also draw on their own experiences and involvement in social change issues.
+Students may explore topics at various scales, from a neighborhood or small online group effort to a national or international movement.

 Students will learn to identify the tools, audiences, and occasions behind writing for change, analyze and evaluate their own and other writers’ choices, and use these tools to create their own messages and compositions.